cloudflare/cloudflare-docs/products/rules/src/content/transform/index.md

 A **redirect** is a client-side operation that occurs after the web server has loaded the initial URL.
 In this case, a website visitor can see the URL changing when the redirect occurs.

 You can configure URL Rewrite Rules in the dashboard to perform rewrites at the edge without reaching your web server.
-URL Rewrite Rules run in the `http_request_transform` Phase of Cloudflare's request handling workflow.
-For more information on Phases, check the [Ruleset Engine](https://developers.cloudflare.com/firewall/cf-rulesets) documentation.
+URL Rewrite Rules run in the `http_request_transform` phase of Cloudflare's request handling workflow.
+For more information on phases, check the [Ruleset Engine](https://developers.cloudflare.com/firewall/cf-rulesets) documentation.

 Check [Configuring URL forwarding or redirects with Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/200172286) in the Support KB to learn more about configuring redirects.